 The first two are rather self-explanatory, while kinetic learners are those who learn best by doing.
 Once you know what your learning style is, you can adapt your study skills to follow suit.

 It is of paramount importance that graduate student study skills include the ability to divide time efficiently.
 Grad students live busy lives and often have more responsibilities than just those involved in their education.
-No matter what other roles you must fill on a daily basis, you must set aside time for quality study time.
+No matter what other roles you must fill on a daily basis, you must set aside time for quality study time in order to effectively manage your time.

 Setting short- and long-term goals is helpful if you struggle to manage your time.
 Imposing deadlines, even in addition to those established by your professors, can be beneficial and keep you ahead of the game.
 The most important study skill when it comes to time is the ability to resist procrastination.
 It is much more difficult in graduate school to rebound when you have fallen behind than when you were earning your undergraduate degree.